notaryproject/specifications/specs/trust-store-trust-policy.md

 1. **Validate Revocation Status:**
     1. Validate signing identity(certificate and certificate chain) revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section as per `signingIdentityRevocation` setting in trust-policy.
 1. Perform extended validation using the applicable (if any) plugin.
+1. If present, verify the user provided metadata/custom annotations match the signed attributes present in the signature envelope.
 1. If all the steps are completed without critical failures then the signatures is successfully verified.

 ### Certificate Revocation Evaluation